Address Privacy & Security¶

 Security by Design¶

 Statement: Controls for the protection of confidentiality, integrity, and availability should be designed into all aspects of solutions from initiation, not as an afterthought.
-Security should also be designed into the business processes within which an IT system will be used.
+Security should also be designed into the business processes within which an IT system is used.

 Rationale: The implementation of protections for confidentiality, availability and integrity within information and systems at the end of a project is more expensive than including the security protections within the initial design of the project.
 Controls implemented at the end of a project are often less efficient and less integrated than those integrated within the core of the project.